ytti/pc/README.md

-# PC
+# pc

-PC (paste-client) is a command line tool for uploading text to a pastebin server.
+pc (paste-client) is a command line tool for uploading text to a pastebin server.
 It supports many different pastebin style servers, and is configurable.
 It aims to be simple, work with stdin/stdout, and adhere to the unix philosophy.